 LinkedIn has changed a lot lately and I am not talking only about the recent redesign.
-The professional network marks more than 720 mln. users (adding almost 50 mln. from the beginning of 2020) and 31% raise of engagement in the last quarter – Microsoft’s FY21 Q1 – described by the parent company as ‘record levels of engagement’.
-This makes the moment perfect not only for LinkedIn but also for one of its most important group of partners – all companies with pages on the network.
+The professional network marks more than 850 mln. users (adding over 150 mln. from the beginning of 2020) and revenue increased 26% in the last quarter – Microsoft’s FY22 Q4.
+This makes the moment perfect not only for LinkedIn but also for one of its most important groups of partners – all companies with pages on the network.

-Though there are a number of causes for managers, employer branding specialists, sales professionals, etc. to be active on LinkedIn, here are three reasons to book a training for your HR, Marketing and Sales teams in order to turn active into winning.
+Though there are a number of causes for managers, employer branding specialists, sales professionals, etc. to be active on LinkedIn, here are three reasons to book a training course for your HR, Marketing, and Sales teams in order to turn active into winning.

 ‘Content is King’ is more of a rule rather than a cliché.
 Which means that in social media experience is not all.
 I have seen dozens of great communication pros casting links on LinkedIn (and worse – in their copies on Instagram) and achieving poor results in terms of engagement.